Ducted Split Air Handler 1 1/4 Ton Outdoor AH12Sx-EC #34210

-CellarPro's AH12Sx split cooling system (1.25 Ton Nominal) is suitable for wine cellars up to 4500 cubic feet*in both commercial and residential wine cellars.
-The evaporator module features a powerful centrifugal fan that can handle ducting up to 0.30"wg external static pressure (equivalent to 12" diameter using R-6 insulated flex ducting, or 113 sq. inches area using R-6 insulated hard ducting.)
+CellarPro's AH12Sx-EC split cooling system (1.25 Ton Nominal) is suitable for wine cellars up to 4500 cubic feet* in both commercial and residential wine cellars.
+The evaporator module features a powerful energy-efficient centrifugal EC fan that can handle ducting up to 0.30"wg external static pressure (equivalent to 12" diameter using R6 insulated flex ducting, or 113 sq. inches area using R6 insulated hard ducting.)

-Designed for the condensing unit to be installed indoors or outdoors, the air-cooled condensing unit can handle ambient temperatures ranging from -30F to 110F.
+The air-cooled condensing unit can be installed indoors or outdoors, and can handle ambient temperatures ranging from -30F to 110F.
 Please note that the condensing unit cannot be ducted and requires sufficient clearance for proper airflow - refer to the Owner's Manual for more information.

 All air-cooled refrigeration equipment requires fresh air intake to dissipate the heat generated by the cooling unit.
 The fresh air intake CANNOT come from the wine cellar space - it must come from space outside the cellar.